Retipped Arrows of Desire: Timothy Morton's Hell: In Search of a Christian Ecology (Review)

 … here comes Nobodaddy the broken perfectionist.
 'Nobodaddy' is a brilliant name for the divine being that a certain attitude would create: a hall-of-mirrors daddy oppressive in his very nonexistence, the fact that he can't be touched: a terrible god, and the idea of a terrible god, and the godlike power of a terrible idea of a terrible god, even if one claims to be an atheist79

-… which brings us back full-circle to Žižek’s “obscene superego father“, appearing here as Blake’s Nobodaddy, having also featured as Morton’s own father, as Moses, and everywhere appearing as Trump.
+… which brings us back full circle to Žižek’s “obscene superego father“, appearing here as Blake’s Nobodaddy, having also featured as Morton’s own father, as Moses, and everywhere appearing as Trump.

 An alternative Blakean representation of this figure, after Nobodaddy, would be the Ancient of Days.
 Morton tells us that their father had a huge print of the Ancient of Days in his fireplace, which they took with them to Oxford, where I assume it was kept in their room.
 Morton speaks of the Ancient of Days “measuring the universe with a pair of compasses”, though the ‘compasses’ are surely really dividers, and asks, “Was he God?
 Was he some kind of demon?”80 Encompass or divide?
 The ambivalence captures the tension surrounding the character.